SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 <img src={useBaseUrl('img/integrations/saas-cloud/Cloudflare_-_Reliability.png')} alt="Cloudflare dashboards" />

 ### Security (Overview)

-**Cloudflare - Security (Overview) Dashboard** provides insights on threats to your websites and applications, including number of threats stopped, threats over time, top threat countries, and more.
+The **Cloudflare - Security (Overview)** dashboard provides insights on threats to your websites and applications, including number of threats stopped, threats over time, top threat countries, and more.

 Use this dashboard to:
 * Monitor the most important security and threat metrics for your websites and applications.